Relay for Life to hold luminaria in Egg Harbor Township on Saturday

 Attendees are welcome to decorate their cars or dress up in costume to keep up with the event's theme of "Wish Upon a Cure."

 Questions can be directed to Monica.Nammour@cancer.org.
-The community is also invited to join Relay for Life of Linwood for a virtual event on May 8.
+The community also is invited to join Relay for Life of Linwood for a virtual event May 8.

 Contact Molly Shelly: